umaratimomo-hub/ecs-threat-composer-project/README.md

   <img width="1000" src="./Images/infra destroy path pass.png">
 </p>

-4. Application deploy workflow - This workflow containerises, tests and deploys the app to the ECR where it waits for infrastucture-team approval to be pulled by the ECS task service
+4. Application deploy workflow - This workflow containerises, tests (CI) and deploys (CD) the app to the ECR where it waits for infrastucture-team approval to be pulled by the ECS task service
 <p align="left">
   <img width="1000" src="./Images/app-deploy workflow pass.png">
 </p>